wp-plugins/iire-social-icons/readme.txt

 == Changelog ==

-= 0.40 Make sure to deactivate and delete all prior versions! =
+= 0.41 Make sure to deactivate and delete all prior versions! =
+* Updated the footer initialization to  only use jQuery UI if the email function is active and a proper recipient address is specified
+* Updated the FAQ
+* Updated the plugin landing page
+* Updated the initialization of jQuery UI library files in the Admin section
+* Fixed an PHP 5.0 date error in the send email function
+* Updated readme.txt file

+= 0.40 =
 * Updated the Google CDN links for jQuery UI for Wordpress 3.5 compatibility!!!
 * Updated the included jQuery UI library files
 * Fixed the email dialog in Wordpress 3.5